Oink70/VerusPayInstallScripts/README.md

 After the installer completes, you'll have important information displayed.
 WRITE THIS INFORMATION DOWN IN A SECURE PLACE.

+#### Step 5 - Setup DigitalOcean Firewall

+Although the install script sets up a server firewall, only allowing your store server to access the Verus Chain Tools, it is recommended to setup a firewall within your DigitalOcean config and only allow your Store IP address access to HTTPS of your Wallet Server.

+To do this, within Digital Ocean, navigate to the Networking section, create a new firewall and add HTTPS to the Inbound section.
+Then remove both "All" options for HTTPS and add your Store's IP for HTTPS.
+Leave SSH untouched.
+Save the firewall and add your Wallet Server to it.

 ### Alternate Option: Install Wallets and Chain Tools on the Same Server as Your Web Store

 This is NOT recommended unless you have a very capable server (min of 4GB RAM and 2vCPUs).